Google Sheets import utility

 $sheet = new RGraph_Sheets('file:mySheet.json');

-To write the JSON to a file you can create the object using your OAuth ID and spreadsheet key and
+to a file you can create the object using your OAuth ID and spreadsheet key and

-then access the raw JSON in the $sheet->json_raw
+then access the raw json

 variable.
-The PHP function
+The php

 can be used to write the text to a file.